Value-added tax (VAT)

 - Importation of aircraft lubricants, airline tickets, brochures leaflets, calendars, diaries, headed papers, and airline uniforms engraved or printed or marked with airline logo and imported under a Bilateral Air Services Agreement between the Government of United Republic of Tanzania and a foreign government.

-The VAT Act contains restrictions on claiming input tax.
-For example, one cannot claim VAT incurred on entertainment, sporting, social, or recreational clubs or associations, nor on spare parts and repair or maintenance costs in respect of passenger vehicles.
-The VAT Act also restricts claiming of input tax incurred on exportation of raw minerals, raw forestry products, raw aquatic products, and raw fauna products.
+The VAT Act contains restrictions on claiming of input tax.
+For example, one cannot claim VAT incurred on entertainment; membership to sporting, social, or recreational clubs or associations; and spare parts and repair or maintenance costs in respect of passenger vehicles.

 The input tax claim time limit is six months.
-However, this time limit starts to run not only by reference to the date of the tax invoice/fiscal receipt but also by reference to the date of the time of supply.
+However, this time limit starts to run by reference to the date of the fiscal receipt.

 Input tax incurred on goods in the six months prior to VAT registration can be claimed no later than in the third VAT return submitted following registration.